fauzaanu/telegram_youtube_streamer/readme.md

 pip install -r requirements.txt
 ```

+Windows equivilant would be to install ffmpeg, youtube-dl and nodejs and make sure they are on the path.

 Dont forget to fill line 15 - 22

 api_id and api_hash comes from going to my.telegram.org